wonge1/card_games/Games (3.0)/README.md

 - poker line 172 needs to be removed

--isseus with check doing nothign?
+- isseus with check doing nothign?

 FIXED?